Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

 &nbsp;&nbsp;&nbsp;&nbsp;C.is correct.
-It recommends connecting Databricks to a business intelligence (BI) tool like Tableau or Power BI.
+It recommends connecting Databricks to a business intelligence (BI) toolÂ like Tableau or Power BI.
 The data engineer can use the BI tool's drag-and-drop interface and wealth of visualization options to create visually stunning dashboards by connecting Databricks as a data source.
 This strategy makes use of Databricks' scalable data processing capabilities and enables the real-time data updates needed in the dashboards.
 This option offers a complete solution for developing interactive dashboards that satisfy the scenario's requirements by combining the strength of Databricks and BI tools.

 &nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
 It suggests utilizing the transactional capabilities and schema enforcement of Databricks Delta Lake to store and manage the sales and inventory data.
 Although the time travel function in Delta Lake enables historical analysis, it does not directly address the need for developing interactive dashboards.
 In contrast to dashboard visualization, Delta Lake places a greater emphasis on data management and reliability.